Micro800 for Connected Components Workbench Learning Package - Enhanced Multi-Purpose Inputs and Outputs, USB Adapter, Power Adapter & Cable

 3. You will find many free videos on YouTube that will adequately introduce you to Connected Components Workbench, the software that supports writing logic for the entire Micro800 series.

-We will be introducing a CompletePLCLearn Series lab project manual for the Micro800 series of controllers.
-The goal is the June/July 2018 timeframe.
+We have introduced a CompletePLCLearn Series lab project manual for the Micro800 series of controllers.
+It is available on this website now.
 Don't wait to get started...download the free software now and watch some of the videos, even before you acquire your hardware training station.
 You can build your own with lights and switches.